PART1—SCOPE AND APPLICATION

-The building permit or copy thereof shall be kept on the site of the work until the completion of the project.
+The building permit or a copy shall be kept on the site of the work until the completion of the project.

 It shall be the duty of every person who performs work for the installation or repair of building, structure, electrical, gas, mechanical or plumbing systems, for which this code is applicable, to comply with this code.

 Before issuing a permit, the building official is authorized to examine or cause to be examined buildings, structures and sites for which an application has been filed.

 R106.1 Submittal documents.